dondominio/ddnotes/README.md

 cp config.inc.php.dist config.inc.php
 ```

 In this file you can adjust the plugin settings to limit the extensions of the files it allows.
-Also the `upload_max_filesize` and the `max size` of the notes.
+Also the `upload_max_filesize` and the `note_max_filesize` of the notes.

 ```php
     /**